-This "trick" only works for single tile packing, and the rest of your pipeline (e.g. 3d paintbox, renderer) will also need to support the repeating/wrapping of textures.
+This "trick" only works if the rest of your pipeline (e.g. 3D paintbox, renderer) supports the repeating/wrapping of textures.

 Snap/Stack/Sort

 Open up the Snap / Stack / Sort panel to snap shells to the grid, to stack similarly shaped shells over the top of or alongside each other, or to sort shells by various criteria.
 The stacking tool can also be used to make a single shell symmetrical.